Perioperative Systemic Therapy for Isolated Resectable Colorectal Peritoneal Metastases (CAIRO6)

 Six two-weekly neoadjuvant cycles of FOLFIRI (180 mg/m2 body-surface area [BSA] of irinotecan, intravenously [IV] on day 1; 400 mg/m2 BSA of leucovorin, IV on day 1; 400/2400 mg/m2 BSA of bolus/continuous 5-fluorouracil, IV on day 1-2) and either four three-weekly (capecitabine (1000 mg/m2 BSA, orally twice daily on days 1-14) or six two-weekly (400 mg/m2 BSA of leucovorin, IV on day 1; 400/2400 mg/m2 BSA of bolus/continuous 5-fluorouracil, IV on day 1-2) adjuvant cycles of fluoropyrimidine monotherapy, with bevacizumab (5 mg/kg body weight, IV on day 1) added to the first four neoadjuvant cycles.

 CRS-HIPEC is performed according to the Dutch protocol in all study centres.
-The choice of HIPEC medication (oxaliplatin or mitomycin C) is left to the discretion of the treating physician, since neither one has a favourable safety or efficacy.
-CRS-HIPEC should be performed within six weeks after completion of neoadjuvant systemic therapy, and at least six weeks after the last administration of bevacizumab in order to minimise the risk of bevacizumab-related postoperative complications.
+Until publication of the PRODIGE7 trial, the choice of HIPEC medication (oxaliplatin or mitomycin C) has been left to the discretion of the treating physician, since neither one had a favourable safety or efficacy until then.
+After publication of the PRODIGE7 trial in 2021, oxaliplatin-based HIPEC was omitted in all centres (and therefore automatically omitted in the present study), and all centres switched to mitomycin C-based HIPEC.
+CRS-HIPEC should be performed within six weeks after completion of neoadjuvant systemic therapy in case of sufficient clinical condition, and at least six weeks after the last administration of bevacizumab in order to minimise the risk of bevacizumab-related postoperative complications.

 CRS-HIPEC is performed according to the Dutch protocol in all study centres.

 CRS-HIPEC is performed according to the Dutch protocol in all study centres.
-The choice of HIPEC medication (oxaliplatin or mitomycin C) is left to the discretion of the treating physician, since neither one has a favourable safety or efficacy.
+Until publication of the PRODIGE7 trial, the choice of HIPEC medication (oxaliplatin or mitomycin C) has been left to the discretion of the treating physician, since neither one had a favourable safety or efficacy until then.
+After publication of the PRODIGE7 trial in 2021, oxaliplatin-based HIPEC was omitted in all centres (and therefore automatically omitted in the present study), and all centres switched to mitomycin C-based HIPEC.
 CRS-HIPEC should be performed within six weeks after randomisation.

 What is the study measuring?